|Map of Bombala, New South Wales

 An Australian made website for Bombala that benefits Locals, Tourism and Business.

-SITE NEWS: List your Business - Trades and Services Directory NOW OPEN
+SITE NEWS: List your Community Organisation or Business

-On the Social Page - Click Here be the first to try Bombala Chat and
+On the Social Page or Click Here be the first to try Bombala Chat and

 Bombala, located 485 kilometers south west of Sydney, is a pretty southern Monaro district town on the shores of the Bombala River.
 It got its name from an Aboriginal word that means “meeting of the waters.”